 Apart from strengthening Thai-US relations, the Vietnam War brought significant socioeconomic changes to Thailand.
 With the American presence, exposure to Western culture transformed almost every aspect of Thai society.
 Moreover, Thailand received massive aid from the US, which led to a boom in its business sector, infrastructure, and construction industry.
 A Thai middle class began to emerge.
 More and more Thais from rural areas would try their luck in the big city – above all, in Bangkok.
 As living standards rose, so did the population.
 The number of inhabitants almost doubled between the 1960s and the end of the 20th century.

-But the foreign influence was also a contributing factor to the rise of prostitution and drug abuse.
+On the other hand, the foreign influence contributed to the rise of prostitution and drug abuse.
 Furthermore, the rapid economic growth, which was mostly an urban phenomenon, led to greater discontentment among the rural population.
 Villagers, as opposed to townspeople, often remained poor and felt excluded by the Thai administration.
 The divide between rural and urban development and the perceived lack of support have led to violent clashes between peasants and the centralized government in the past and continue to be a pressing problem.

 Civil protests in 1973 and 1992